zuozhenggh/learning-library/developer-library/atp-apex-oda/lab5/lab5.md

     - **Name**: tasks
     - **Description**: Tasks Custom Component
-    - **Embedded Container** is selected by default.
-Leave it like that.
+    - **Embedded Container**: is selected by default.
+Leave it like that

 5. Finally **Create** the Service.